TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### What's around:

-Located straight off the main street of Canggu, this sanctuary is a hidden gem!
+Located straight off the main street of Canggu, this sanctuary is a hidden gem\!
 Directly across the road from the beach and both The Lawn and Old Mans (popular bars and eateries in Canggu) you will not find a better located hotel in the area.
 There are plenty of shops, cafes and beauty spas nearby as well.
-The 3 storey restaurant "Ji" attached to the hotel has uninterrupted ocean views and serves the best Japanese cuisine in Bali!&nbsp;
+The 3 storey restaurant "Ji" attached to the hotel has uninterrupted ocean views and serves the best Japanese cuisine in Bali\!&nbsp;

 ### My experience:

 As soon as you enter the lobby area of Tugu, you know you have stumbled upon something special.
 The high ceilings, dark wooden beams, long red drapes and giant ancient statue centrepiece, it feels like you have taken a step back in history (royal history).
 I was greeted with a fresh juice as I was taken through the check-in process where I was informed that I would be given a 15 minute welcome massage and daily high tea between 430-630pm as well as breakfast.
-Stepping out of the main lobby area, I entered a labyrinth of pebbled pathways and wooden over pond walkways that led to the 21 rooms on the enormous property!
-My room was in the farthest corner of the resort as this room had a private pool with ocean views!&nbsp;
+Stepping out of the main lobby area, I entered a labyrinth of pebbled pathways and wooden over pond walkways that led to the 21 rooms on the enormous property\!
+My room was in the farthest corner of the resort as this room had a private pool with ocean views\!&nbsp;

 ## Villa DragonFly&nbsp;